AB Electronics Website

 Since the launch of the knowledge base system, the number of email enquiries for the subjects covered online has dropped significantly.

-Since our launch, we have expanded our product range from the initial ADC Pi board to over 40 expansion boards, accessories and connectors for the Raspberry Pi and Arduino platforms.
+Since our launch, we have expanded our product range from the initial ADC Pi board to over 40 development boards, accessories and connectors for the Raspberry Pi and Arduino platforms.
 All of our Raspberry Pi boards are still assembled in our workshop in the loft space of our home and we have progressed from placing each of the surface mount parts by hand with tweezers to being automatically placed using our DIY Pick and Place machine.

 Finances and Taxes